ChainAgnostic/CAIPs/CAIPs/caip-282.md

 #### Discovery

-Both Wallet Providers and blockchain libraries must listen to incoming messages that might be published after their initialization.
-Additionally both Wallet Providers and blockchain libraries must publish a message to both announce themselves and their intent to connect, respectively.
+Both Wallet Providers and blockchain libraries MUST listen to incoming messages that might be published after their initialization.
+Additionally both Wallet Providers and blockchain libraries MUST publish a message to both announce themselves and their intent to connect, respectively.

 This discovery would use the following JSON-RPC request params: